Aryna Sabalenka: Rivalries

+Elena Rybakina

+Sabalenka and Elena Rybakina have played each other 18 times since 2019, with Sabalenka leading their head-to-head 10–8 whereas Rybakina leads the finals 5–2.
+Both players are known for their aggressive baseline play, resulting in fast-paced and intense matches.

+They have faced off in three major finals with the 2023 Australian Open won by Sabalenka, and the 2026 Australian Open and US Open both won by Rybakina.

+Their other notable encounters include the 2023 BNP Paribas Open finals, 2024 Madrid Open semifinal, 2025 WTA Finals finals, the 2026 BNP Paribas Open final, and the 2026 US Open final.

 Iga Świątek

 Sabalenka and Iga Świątek have met 13 times since 2021, with Świątek in control of the head-to-head at 8–5.
-Their rivalry is seen as becoming one of the greatest in women's tennis.
+Their rivalry has been seen as becoming one of the greatest in women's tennis.
 Their most praised matches include the 2024 Madrid Open final, where Świątek defeated defending champion Sabalenka in three sets in 3 hours and 11 minutes, saving three championship points in the process, and the 2023 Madrid Open final, where Sabalenka won in three sets in 2 hours and 25 minutes against Świątek to claim her second Madrid title.
 Sabalenka and Świątek played each other at the 2025 French Open, which Sabalenka won in three sets.

-Elena Rybakina

-Sabalenka and Elena Rybakina have met 14 times since 2019, with Sabalenka leading 8-6 in the head-to-head.
-Sabalenka defeated Rybakina in three sets at the 2023 Australian Open final to win her first Grand Slam title.
-They met again at the 2023 BNP Paribas Open, where Rybakina won a contested final 7-6(11), 6-4 to secure her first WTA 1000 title.
-Rybakina won their match in the 2025 Cincinnati Open quarterfinals where Sabalenka was the defending champion.
-Sabalenka then defeated Rybakina at the 2025 Wuhan Open quarterfinals.
-Rybakina and Sabalenka would face off again in the finals of the 2025 WTA Finals where Rybakina defeated Sabalenka 6-3, 7-6(0).

 Coco Gauff

-Sabalenka and Coco Gauff have met 12 times since 2020, with their head-to-head record tied at 6–6.
+Sabalenka and Coco Gauff have met 13 times since 2020, with Sabalenka edging the head-to-head at 7–6.
 They have played each other multiple times at majors, the first being the 2023 US Open final.
 Sabalenka lost that match despite winning the first set.
 Sabalenka defeated Gauff at the 2024 Australian Open semifinals on her way to defending the title.
 Sabalenka and Gauff faced off again in the final of the 2025 French Open, with Gauff overtaking Sabalenka for her first French Open Major Championship win and second Grand Slam overall.
 Sabalenka would avenge that loss by knocking Gauff out of the 2025 WTA Finals where Gauff was the defending champion.
+Sabalenka would meet Gauff for the first time in 2026 in the Miami finals, where Sabalenka battled through Gauff in three sets to win Miami for the second time, as well as the Sunshine Double.